cycle/docs/relation/embedded.md

 load        | lazy/eager | Relation load approach (default `eager`)

 ## Usage
-You can use newly relation right after schema update (emebedded columns will be added to parent entity table):
+You can use newly relation right after schema update (embedded columns will be added to parent entity table):

 ```php
 $u = new User();